The best of Provence – The South East corner of my French heaven

 1. You must give yourself credit, as I already see you has a professional photographer so I don’t see why you couldn’t make a living at it.
 You have a lovely day too!

-4. Linda says:
+4. Linda's avatar Linda says:

 Gorgeous photos!!
 Makes me want to go there!
 It will definitely be on my wish-list 🙂 🙂

-1. My French Heaven says:
+1. My French Heaven's avatar My French Heaven says:

 Knowing you, I know you’d feel right at home there.
 Oh Linda the food alone…

-1. Linda says:
+1. Linda's avatar Linda says:

 I so would!
 Your photos kind of remind me of northern Italy – the wonderful villas and beautiful countryside – and the food – oh – what wonderful food we enjoyed in Paris and Italy and even England – where I thought the food would be a bit more plain – we had such a delicious variety – I would go back to all those places just for the food alone (like you said!) 🙂